Castle Crashers: Gameplay

 Characters gain experience points by damaging foes which allow the character to level up.
 Level 99 is the highest level.
 Each level gained allows the player to allocate points towards the character's four basic combat attributes.
 Certain level advances also grant new combination attacks.
 Progress is tracked for each of the playable characters separately.
 The character's magic level is also tracked by a meter and regenerates over time.
 Numerous weapons can be found in the game, each that have various effects to the character's attributes when equipped.
 The player can find animal companions for their character that may assist in battle, improve the character's attributes, or provide another special ability such as fruits from defeated foes.
 The player can also pick up sandwiches in battle, which turn the player character into a muscular version of themselves, increasing attack power and opening certain doors.
 Beating the game unlocks Insane Mode, where enemies and bosses are ten times stronger and allows access to the Insane Store, where player can buy powerful but expensive weapons and animal orbs.
 The prices in the Insane Store were lowered in the remastered edition.

-Each version of the game features two minigames.
+Each version of the game has two minigames.
 In Arena, the first minigame, player characters attempt to survive through several waves of enemies, or fight each other.
 This minigame is available on all versions.
 The Xbox 360, Mac OS X and Microsoft Windows versions feature a minigame called "All You Can Quaff," a button-mashing contest to attempt to eat as much food as possible.
 The PlayStation 3 version, however, features a Volleyball minigame for up to four players and four AI characters.
 The remastered version features a board game-like minigame called "Back Off Barbarian" where up to four players must avoid enemies and try to survive for as long as possible.